adamshostack/conflictmodeling/2-Threats/README.md

      1. Copyright violations
      2. Lese-Majeste

-# The Pen Is Mightier Than The Sword
+## Text and Words: The Pen Is Mightier Than The Sword
 Words can be used for nearly any purpose, and considering the ways in which they can be used to hurt seems a nearly endless process.
 Words can either carry hurtful meanings ("You should be killed") or harmful content ("evil.org/infectme.html", "malware.zip").

 * Imitation/impersonation